-What are some common side effects of antidiarrheal drugs?
+What are some common side effects of OTC antidiarrheal medicines?

 Healthy adults usually don’t experience side effects from antidiarrheal medicines.
 However, side effects may be a concern for older adults or people who have health problems.
 Call your doctor if you notice any side effects.

 - Abdominal pain

 - Ringing sound in the ear (called tinnitus)

 Can OTC antidiarrheal medicines cause problems with any other medicines I take?

 Using any of the following medicines with loperamide can increase your risk for side effects, so your doctor may need to adjust your dosages.
 Ask your doctor before taking loperamide if you also take: